DETAILED ACTION

 Ferone, as modified, also teaches wherein the at least one processing circuit includes a first processing circuit located on the following golf vehicle and a second processing circuit (Ferone FIG. 1 processor(s) 110; Ferone [0072] The vehicle 100 can include one or more processors 110; Ferone [0091] The modules can be implemented as computer-readable program code that, when executed by a processor 110, implement one or more of the various processes described herein; see rejection of claim 1 cited to Lin teaching the following vehicle is a “golf” vehicle and the leading vehicle is a leading “golf” vehicle).

-While Ferone suggests by discloses in [0101] “the program code may execute […] partly on a remote computer, or entirely on the remote computer or server”, Ferone, as modified, does not explicitly teach that the second processing circuit is located “remote” from the following golf vehicle.
+While Ferone suggests by disclosing in [0101] “the program code may execute […] partly on a remote computer, or entirely on the remote computer or server”, Ferone, as modified, does not explicitly teach that the second processing circuit is located “remote” from the following golf vehicle.

 a second processing circuit located “remote” from the following vehicle (FIG. 1 server 20; [0021] The convoy speed change control unit may be provided in a server installed at a head office or a business office of a transportation company or the like that manages the convoy participating vehicles, or at any other place, for example, but may also be mounted on the convoy participating vehicles.
 The convoy participating vehicle includes, for example, one leading vehicle for autonomous driving and at least one following vehicle).

-It would have been obvious matter of design choice within the skill of the art to modify the location of the second processing circuit as taught in Ferone, as modified, to have the second processing circuit be located “remote” from the following golf vehicle as taught in Hatano, with a reasonable expectation of success since it has been held that where the general conditions of a claim are disclosed in the prior art, except with regard to the position of the component, as long as the relocation of the component would not have modified the operation of the device, the particular placement would be an obvious matter of design choice (In reJapikse, 181 F.2d 1019, 86 USPQ 70 (CCPA 1950) and In re Kuhle, 526 F.2d 553, 188 USPQ 7 (CCPA 1975)).
-In this case, Hatano [0021] clearly suggests the interchangeability of using a second processing circuit that is located either on-board or remote from the following vehicle with no modification to the vehicle following operations.
+It would have been obvious matter of design choice within the skill of the art to modify the location of the second processing circuit as taught in Ferone, as modified, to have the second processing circuit be located “remote” from the following golf vehicle as taught in Ota, with a reasonable expectation of success since it has been held that where the general conditions of a claim are disclosed in the prior art, except with regard to the position of the component, as long as the relocation of the component would not have modified the operation of the device, the particular placement would be an obvious matter of design choice (In reJapikse, 181 F.2d 1019, 86 USPQ 70 (CCPA 1950) and In re Kuhle, 526 F.2d 553, 188 USPQ 7 (CCPA 1975)).
+In this case, Ota [0021] clearly suggests the interchangeability of using a second processing circuit that is located either on-board or remote from the following vehicle with no modification to the vehicle following operations.

 Claim 7 is rejected under 35 U.S.C.
-103 as being unpatentable over Ferone, in view of Lin, in further view of Cho (US-20240152153-A1) and herein after will be referred to as Cho.
+103 as being unpatentable over Ferone, in view of NG, in view of Lin, in further view of Cho (US-20240152153-A1) and herein after will be referred to as Cho.

 Regarding claim 7, Ferone, as modified, teaches the golf vehicle following system of Claim 6.

-wherein the first data includes […] a current distance between the between the following golf vehicle and the leading golf vehicle, and (Ferone [0056] In one approach, the control module 220 receives the initial position and orientation of the lead vehicle over the wireless communication link, where the initial position and orientation include GPS coordinates and a heading direction of the lead vehicle.
-Alternatively, the control module 220 may determine the initial position and orientation of the lead vehicle by processing the sensor data 250; see rejection of claim 1 cited to Lin teaching the following vehicle is a “golf” vehicle and the leading vehicle is a leading “golf” vehicle)
+based on the first data and second data acquired from the communications interface (Ferone [0039] the control module 220 determines the initial position and orientation of the lead vehicle by receiving GPS coordinates from the lead vehicle over the wireless communication link; Ferone [0040] the control module 220 may determine the initial position and orientation of the lead vehicle by processing the sensor data 250; Ferone [0056] For example, the sensor data 250 may include GPS data, image data, IMU data, steering wheel angle data, etc.; see rejection of claim 1 cited to Lin teaching the following vehicle is a “golf” vehicle and the leading vehicle is a leading “golf” vehicle).

 While Ferone controls the following vehicle to maintain a defined distance behind the lead vehicle, Ferone does not explicitly teach responsive to the current distance being greater than the specified distance, control the driveline to cause the following golf vehicle to reduce the current distance; and responsive to the current distance being less than the specified distance, control the driveline to cause the following golf vehicle to increase the current distance.